 Thread your needle with the embroidery floss.
 I am using two strands.Knot the thread at the end.

 Bring up the needle from the back of the cloth with the knot anchored at the back at the start of the stitching line.

 Take needle down a stitch ( 1-2).
 Then bring up the needle almost half way back (2-3 ) ( with thread kept up).

 The above picture shows the sequence of stitches.
 Please note that the stitches are all made strictly on the stitching line.

 Repeat for the whole design.

 Extra info : Outline stitch is the first stitch used on top in smocking .
 Each plait is taken up in one stitch as you work with the gathered fabric with outline stitches.
+Check out the tutorial for smocking.
 It is also used in Redwork.